LMJL-Alea/rgeomstats/README.md

 status](https://www.r-pkg.org/badges/version/rgeomstats)](https://CRAN.R-project.org/package=rgeomstats)
 <!-- badges: end -->

-The goal of rgeomstats is to provide accessibility to the [**Geomstats**](https://geomstats.github.io) Python library for the community of `R` users.
+The goal of **rgeomstats** is to provide accessibility to the [**Geomstats**](https://geomstats.github.io) Python library for the community of `R` users through an R interface that mimics as closely as possible the carefully designed Python API.

 ## Installation

-You can install the development version of rgeomstats like so:
+You can install the development version of **rgeomstats** via:

 ``` r
 # install.packages("remotes")